Shōrin-ryū

 Shōrin-ryū (少林流) is one of the major modern Okinawan martial arts and is one of the two styles of karate as mentioned in the 'Ten Precepts' of Ankō Itosu.
 Shorin-ryu diverged into many styles and it became an umbrella term to encompass all of the schools derived from it.

-In Okinawa, it was less common naming their own schools systems as opposed to mainland Japan.
-So a bunch of schools founded in Okinawa considered themselves simply as shorin-ryu.
-It's pretty common to refer as shorin-ryu the style of the school founded by Choshin Chibana in 1933, which is also named Kobayashi-ryu to make a distinction from others 'shorin-ryu' schools.
 The characters 少林, meaning "sparse" or "scanty" and "forest" respectively and pronounced "shōrin" in Japanese, are also used in the Chinese and Japanese words for Shaolin.
 "Ryū" means "school".
-Shōrin-ryū combines elements of the traditional Okinawan fighting styles of Shuri-te.
+Shōrin-ryū combines elements of Shaolin kung fu with the traditional Okinawan fighting style of Shuri-te.

 History

 Chōshin Chibana was a top student of the great master of Shuri-te, Ankō Itosu.
 Ankō Itosu was the top student of Matsumura Sōkon, who was a renowned warrior in his time; bodyguard to three kings of Okinawa, he has been called the Miyamoto Musashi of Okinawa and was dubbed bushi, or warrior, by his king.
 However, while Sōkon is often referred to as the "founder" of Shuri-te, he did not invent all of its components.
-Chōshin Chibana never practiced kobudo.
-In 1933, Chōshin Chibana chose to name his style Shōrin-ryū in honor of its samurai roots and to differentiate it from other styles that were being modified from the original teachings of Ankō Itosu.
-Generally, Okinawan karate schools did not have individual names for styles like schools in Japan.
+In 1933, Chibana chose to name his style Shōrin-ryū in honor of its samurai roots and to differentiate it from other styles that were being modified from the original teachings of Ankō Itosu.
 Several branches of traditional Shōrin-ryū exist today in both Okinawa and the western world.
+Chibana's school is also known as Kobayashi-ryū to distinguish it from other Shōrin-ryū schools.
 While there is a more concentrated population of practitioners in its birthplace of Okinawa, Shōrin-ryū Karate has had many high dan grades outside Okinawa.

+Socio-political origins

+The development of Shuri-te, the direct precursor to Shōrin-ryū, was rooted exclusively in the Okinawan noble warrior class (shizoku), specifically the palace guards, diplomats, and court officials of the Ryukyu Kingdom.
+Contrary to the popular cultural myth that Okinawan martial arts were invented by oppressed peasants using agricultural tools against invading samurai, historical evidence shows that these arts were highly guarded secrets practiced by elite members of the royal court.
+This upper class had the leisure time, wealth, and education necessary to study complex martial arts, and they frequently traveled abroad on diplomatic missions, integrating Chinese martial arts into their indigenous fighting systems.

+The specific weapon arts often associated with Okinawa, known as Ryukyu Kobudo, also originated within this aristocratic class rather than among the peasantry.
+Law enforcement officials (pechin) and royal bodyguards utilized specialized tools like the sai (a truncheon carried by palace police) and the bo (staff) as part of their official duties to maintain peace within the kingdom.
+The narrative of the weaponless peasant was largely popularized in the 20th century during karate's introduction to mainland Japan to appeal to a broader public and foster a romanticized martial spirit, obscuring the art's true origins as a sophisticated system of the Ryukyuan gentry.